 - Olive oil

-What noodles will I need for this recipe?
+Which noodles will I need for this gluten-free lasagna recipe?

 You will need gluten-free lasagna noodles (enough to cover the pan 4 times).
 If you're not gluten-free, you can use conventional pasta to make this recipe.